sg-developer-portal/dev-console-widget-integration-guide/README.md

   iconHeight="24px"
   ></dev-console-widget>
 ```
-To learn more about available props, find out more in [`Widget Props`](./content/widget-props.md) and to learn more about styling, check out [`Style Customisation`](./content/style-customisation.md).
+To learn more about available props, find out more in `Widget Props` and to learn more about styling, check out `Style Customisation`.

-Lastly for important caveats to take note when implementing, read this [section](./content/important-caveats.md).
+Lastly for important caveats to take note when implementing, read the `Important Caveats` section.
 ## Quick Start

 Inject the script below in your application :